ErpNetDocs/tech/concepts/multi-language.md

 When users enter data, they enter it using their current language setting.
 If the user does not enter the latin translation, the system automatically generates one, based on transliteration.

+## The role of the Default language of the instance

+The base's language is crucial for its being and functioning, from day ONE.
+It is called "Default language" and this is the language from and to which all translations are executed.
+Once set it is strictly not advisable to be changed.
+The switch is a configuration option called "Default language"  - _Defines the default language of multilanguage fields.
+For example: en - English, bg - Bulgarian._
+Can be found in:
+ - Dektop  - Settings/Tools/Setup/Configurations
+ - WEB client - System/Configurations/Setup/Config
+> [!WARNING]
+>
+> Due to the way Multilanguage strings work - they do not keep track of the previous language - if you change the Default language of the instance at some point, all translations will be lost, all current strings become invalid.<br>